 If your brain can grasp this, you will use your breath to your best advantage.
 This is true in everyday life.
 And it is especially true in exercise.

 So, let’s start by laying out what you need to know about breathing and why proper breathing during workouts is important.
 Next, we’ll learn the best way to breathe.
-Finally, we’ll explore how it effects your workouts.
+Finally, we’ll explore how it affects your workouts.
 I’ll try to keep it simple!

 WHAT HAPPENS WHEN WE BREATHE